datacarpentry/r-raster-vector-geospatial/episodes/13-plot-time-series-rasters-in-r.md

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-# Goals / Objectives
-After completing this activity, you will:

-* Be able to assign custom names to bands in a RasterStack for prettier plotting.
-* Understand advanced plotting of rasters using the `rasterVis` package and `levelplot`.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of `R` and, preferably, `RStudio` loaded